Asymptotic normality of wavelet covariances and of multivariate wavelet Whittle estimators: Asymptotic normality of the parameters estimates

-Consider the bivariate setting with $\bOmega= $ and $d_1=d_2=d$.
-The variance matrix is equal to where $\sigma^2(d,j_1-j_0)$ denotes the variance of univariate components.
-This result proves that we reduce the variance when we do multivariate estimation rather than univariate estimation.
-A similar conclusion was provided for Fourier-based estimation by \cite{Lobato99} and \cite{Nielsen11}. \cite{AchardGannaz_code} support this assertion on simulated data.
-In real data application, \cite{avignon} also establish that the multivariate approach performs better than the univariate one, comparing their application on fMRI data where subjects were scanned twice.
+According to Theorem \ref{thm:d} $\hat d_i^U$, $i=1,2$, are asymptotically normal, with the same asymptotic variance $\sigma^2(d,j_1-j_0)=V^{(d)}(j_1-j_0)$, given by \eqref{eqn:vard}.\\ Let now $\hat \bd$ be the bivariate wavelet Whittle estimator defined in \eqref{eqn:R}.
+Theorem \ref{thm:d} provides the asymptotic normality of $\hat d$ with the asymptotic variance given by \eqref{eqn:vard}, which is equal to This result proves that we reduce the entrywise variance when we perform multivariate estimation instead of univariate estimation.
+A similar conclusion was obtained for Fourier-based estimation by \cite{Lobato99} and \cite{Nielsen11}.
+Achard and Gannaz \cite{AchardGannaz_code} support this assertion on simulated data.
+In real data application, \cite{avignon} also establishes that the multivariate approach performs better than the univariate one, comparing their application on fMRI data where subjects were scanned twice. \end{rem}

-Even if the form of the variance in Theorem~\ref{thm:d} seems complicated, it would be easily computable once the quantities $\bOmega$ is given.
-Yet it prevents from building directly a test procedure on parameters $\bd$.